• Skip to primary navigation

 collage of images showing how to pipe meringues into ovals, bake and dry them in a 250 degree oven, then decorate them with pink candy melts to look like bunny feet

-How to make Meringue Bunny Feet
+How to make Bunny Feet Meringue Cookies

-• Spoon the whipped meringue into a pastry bag or large zip top bag.
+• Spoon the whipped meringue into a pastry bag or large zip-top bag.

-• Pipe ovals out onto parchment paper lined baking sheets.
+• Pipe ovals out onto parchment paper-lined baking sheets.

 • Let the cookies cool completely.